MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/ci-guide.md

    To resolve this problem you have two options:

    1. Don't check in the contents of the Cordova project's `platforms` folder into source control.
 The folder and associated platform files will be added automatically at build time by the Cordova CLI anyway.
    2. If you absolutely must check in the contents of the platforms folder from Windows, you can craft a shell script to set the execute attributes on these files and include it as a part of your build process.
-There is a [Cordova hook based version of this script](../tips-and-workarounds/ios/osx-set-execute/tips-and-workarounds-ios-osx-set-execute-readme.md) available in the tips and workarounds section.
+There is a [Cordova hook based version of this script](https://github.com/Microsoft/cordova-docs/tree/master/articles/tips-and-workarounds/ios/osx-set-execute) available for you to use.

 ## <a name="basic"></a> Behind the Scenes: Basic Workflow